- Assembly Bill 1468 Report

 - Designated Census Tracts for the New Employment Credit

 - Major Regulations

 - Redevelopment Agency Dissolution

 - Senate Bill 105 Final Report(Revised)

 - Trailer Bill Language

-California Public K–12 Graded Enrollment and High School Graduate Projections by County — 2012 Series
+California Public K–12 Graded Enrollment and High School Graduate Projections by County — 2014 Series

 Enrollment projections are developed using a grade progression ratio (GPR), cohort-survival, projection model to project enrollment in kindergarten through twelfth grade and high school graduates.
 The GPR is the result of dividing the enrollment in one grade level by the enrollment in one lower grade from the prior year.
 The GPR represents the proportion of students expected to progress from one grade to the next.
 The most likely progression model is chosen based upon analysis of historical trends and knowledge of migration trends and demographic characteristics of each county.
-Entering cohorts of kindergarteners and first graders are projected using actual and projected births.
+Entering cohorts of kindergartners and first graders are projected using actual and projected births.
 The best fitting progression ratios are chosen independently for the projection of each grade including high school graduates.
 The state total by grade is the result of the summation of the projections by grade at the county level.

-State of California, Department of Finance, California Public K-12 Graded Enrollment and High School Graduate Projections by County, 2012 Series.
-Sacramento, California, November 2012.
+State of California, Department of Finance, California Public K-12 Graded Enrollment and High School Graduate Projections by County, 2014 Series.
+Sacramento, California, December 2014.